ocean-next/EUROSEA/nadir_alongtrack.md

-## Extracting  alongtrack nadir SSH pseudo-observations in the EUROSEA target regions
+## Extracting alongtrack nadir SSH in the EUROSEA target regions from eNATL60-no-tide

 * _What?_
   - Along-track pseudo-observation (SSH) from the simulation eNATL60-BLB002, extracted on the 2 subregions (MEDWEST and NANFL).